ePropulsion Spirit 1 kW Plus Tiller Handle Electric Outboard Motor

 -

-The transom height is the distance from the top where the engine rests to the bottom of the boat.
-For most small inflatables and aluminum boats shorter than 4.5 meters either extra short shaft or short shaft will work regardless of the shaft length.
+The transom height is the distance from the top of the engine to the bottom of the boat.
+For most small inflatables and aluminum boats shorter than 4.5 meters, either a short shaft or a short shaft will work, regardless of the shaft length.

 ---